 Burnout is when a person goes through mental, emotional, and physical exhaustion.
 It is determined as an occupational risk factor since it triggers in work, making you feel emotionally drained to keep up with your daily tasks.

-Burnout can lead to anxiety and other adverse impacts if not treated, so learning to identify and essential and how to treat tech burnout.
+Burnout can lead to anxiety and other adverse impacts if not treated.
+So, learning to identify the causes is essential in learning how to overcome burnout in tech.

 - High work pressure: High job demands such as long hours, heavy workload, or lack of support reduce motivation and performance, making tech workers feel stressed and exhausted, falling into tech burnout.